ianabc/workshops/README.md

    ```bash
    $ docker-compose up -d
    ```
-1. If necessary (i.e. if you don't remember one of the admin accounts), use the workshops rails interface to reset the user password for the admin user.
+1. For existing accounts to be able to authenticate, make sure you have configured the `DEVISE_*` and `SECRET_*` tokens in docker-compose.yml, one or more of them is involved in the password hashing step.
+If necessary (i.e. if you don't remember one of the admin accounts), use the workshops rails interface to reset the user password for the admin user.
    Below we are assuming you know the email address of an admin account on the instance you are migrating.
 If not, you can search by privilege level to find